Godspower-Eze/30DaysOfSolidity/Day_2_Voting/README.md

 ## `contract Voting {.....}`

 This creates a contract object just like classes are created in other languages.
-All the logic of the smart contract is written inside the block created by the contract.
+Most of the logic of the smart contract is written inside the block created by the contract.

 ## `address owner;`